Your relationship went off the rails. The love went cold, and now you yearn for the passion and fire to come back into your life.

 This could be your friends, in-laws, family members and co-workers and so on.

 Try to keep your relationship as private as possible.
 Your love woes shouldn’t be everyone’s business.
-Instead of confessing your concerns to the people around you, try to re-spark communication with your partner.
+Instead of confessing your concerns to the people around you, try to re-spark the communication with your partner.

 Cool Down is Always an Option